Sexually Transmitted Diseases

 Social, economic, and behavioral factors that affect the spread of STDs include:

-- Poverty and marginalization.
-STDs disproportionately affect disenfranchised people and people in social networks where high-risk sexual behavior is common, and either access to care or health-seeking behavior is compromised.
+Poverty and marginalization.
+STDs disproportionately affect disadvantaged people and people in social networks where high-risk sexual behavior is common, and either access to care or health-seeking behavior is compromised.

 Emerging Issues in Sexually Transmitted Diseases